 Polypane includes both live and autoreloading functionality.
-You can find this by right clicking the reload icon and selecting either "Live reload" or "Auto reload", or in the View menu.
+You can find this by right clicking the reload icon and selecting either "Live reload" or "Auto reload", or by going to the "configurators" item in the global Edit menu.

-Live reloading will update your page whenever Polypane detects a change on your filesystem.
+Live reloading will automatically update your page (in-place, or with a page reload) whenever Polypane detects a change on your file system.
 In the configuration panel, select a directory and check the events you want to respond to.
-When editing, often just "Change file" is enough.
-Adding more will take more resources, but will also pick up new or removed files.
-When live reloading is active, you'll see a lightning bolt next to the reload icon.
+When live reloading is active, you'll see a lightning bolt ( ) next to the reload icon.

 Live reloading will automatically try to replace the CSS, images and background images in your site without a page refresh.
 If it can't find a match, or if you're updating another type of file, the page is reloaded.

 Polypane will also try to match .scss/.sass file names to linked CSS files and update the CSS file when the .scss/.sass file is saved.